-All digital currency that Coinbase holds online is fully insured.
-This means that if Coinbase were to suffer a breach of its online storage, the insurance policy would pay out to cover any customer funds lost as a result.
-Digital currency is not legal tender, is not backed by the government, and digital currency accounts and value balances on Coinbase are not subject to Federal Deposit Insurance Corporation or Securities Investor Protection Corporation protections.
+Coinbase prioritizes the security of our customer's funds, all digital currency that Coinbase holds online is insured.
+If Coinbase were to suffer a breach of its online storage, the insurance policy would pay out to cover any customer funds lost as a result.
+Coinbase holds less than 2% of customer funds online.
+The rest is held in offline storage.

+Please note that the insurance policy covers any losses resulting from a breach of Coinbase’s physical security, cyber security, or by employee theft.
 This insurance policy does not cover any losses resulting from the compromise of your individual Coinbase account.
 It is your responsibility to use a strong password and maintain control of all login credentials you use to access Coinbase and GDAX.

 Coinbase stores all customer fiat currency (government-issued currency) in segregated, custodial bank accounts.